-How to Get Guardianship of a Parent?
+How to Get Guardianship of a Parent – Webinar Program

-This online course by Pamela D Wilson who served as a professional court-appointed guardian for more than ten years offers information about how to obtain legal guardianship of a parent or another family member.
-In many cases, family members can petition for guardianship without an attorney.
+This webinar program by Pamela D Wilson who served as a professional court-appointed guardian for more than ten years offers steps for obtaining legal guardianship of a parent.
+In many cases, family members can file for guardianship without an attorney.

 - I live alone.
 My doctor told me I have early Alzheimer’s and will need help making decisions in the future.
 What is the best way to appoint someone to care for me when I can’t care for myself?

-How Do I Know if My Parent Needs a Guardian?
+Does My Parent Need a Guardian?

 Why Memory Loss Is Not Easily Diagnosed

 Nearly 50% of older adults over age 85 are unaware that they experience memory gaps.
 Difficulty managing money, completing mathematical computations, and organizational skills are often the first signs of memory loss.

 Adult Protective Services (APS) is a county office in all states responsible for investigating the living situations of older adults who cannot meet their own needs and who are victims of abuse, neglect, or exploitation.
 In some situations, family members take advantage of or neglect elderly parents.
 Reports to adult protective services can be made by any person concerned about an aging adult’s welfare.

 Mandatory reporting laws exist in many states.
 However, a hesitation in reporting still exists among physicians who may notice that their patients are experiencing progressive memory loss and may be neglecting their care.
 Family members, who may have heard horror stories about the involvement of government agencies may be hesitant to communicate with adult protective service workers.